Homepage Icon

 Practice Snapshot for North Carolina Attorneys

 Estate planning in North Carolina is shaped by common law property rules.
 These rules make titling and beneficiary designations core to many plans.
 There is no state estate tax.
-Small estate procedures are available for estates up to $30,000.
+Small estate affidavit procedures are available for estates under $20,000, or $30,000 when the surviving spouse is the sole heir.

-Local practitioners routinely navigate: No state estate or inheritance tax, Elective share for surviving spouse, Small estate administration for estates under $30,000, and Clerk of Superior Court handles probate.
+Local practitioners routinely navigate: No state estate or inheritance tax, Elective share for surviving spouse, Small estate affidavit for estates under $20,000 (NC GS 28A-25-1); $30,000 when surviving spouse is sole heir, and Clerk of Superior Court handles probate.

 Common North Carolina filings and forms include: North Carolina Durable Power of Attorney, North Carolina Advance Directive, and North Carolina Health Care Power of Attorney.
 Key North Carolina statutory touchpoints include: North Carolina Trust Code, North Carolina General Statutes Chapter 28A, and Elective share provisions.